jmetev1/petroTwitter/reading/index.md

 - [ ] Resolve the issue show in the console: `GET <funny-looking-url> 404 (Not Found)`
 - [ ] Make sure the tests for `videoList` and `videoListEntry` are passing.
 You can open the tests with `npm test`

-When it's all set up, you should see the titles, thumbnails, and descriptions of some Angular Tutorials on the page.
-However, you might notice that your app appears to be working correctly but your tests are not passing.
-If you made use of `$scope` in your controller you are making use of an antiquated AngularJS design pattern.
+At this point you might notice that your app appears to be working correctly but you might be having a hard time getting your tests to pass.
+If you made use of `$scope` in your controller you are making use of an outdated AngularJS design pattern.

-Angular strongly recommends the use of `controllerAs` along with `bindToController` when building directives.
+AngularJS strongly recommends the use of `controllerAs` along with `bindToController` when building directives.
 This technique allows you to reference the scope from with your view templates explicitly, using the name you supply, instead of the commonly misused "implied binding" technique (which is often viewed as mysterious).
 You can read [this guide](http://busypeoples.github.io/post/thinking-in-components-angular-js/) to learn more about `controllerAs` and why this is the preferred syntax.

 - [ ] Modify your directive to make use of the `controllerAs` syntax.
 In order to pass test, you must call your scope variable `ctrl`.
 If you are unable to make this work, you may optionally remove the reference to `ctrl` from the tests.

 ### Create a dynamic Video Player component

+Next do the same thing with the `videoPlayer` component, that is, have the component render whatever video is supplied to it.

-Videos are played by passing a source url to the `iframe` tag inside the `videoPlayer` component.
+YouTube videos are played by passing a source url to the `iframe` tag inside the `videoPlayer` component.
 The video associated with the id included after `https://www.youtube.com/embed/` will get played.

 - [ ] Pass a single video from `exampleVideoData` into `videoPlayer`
 - [ ] Update `videoPlayer` to play the video it is passed and display its title and descriptions
+- [ ] Continue to use the `controllerAs` syntax for all directives.
+Refactor to `controllerAs` if you did not initially implement your `videoPlayer` in this way.
 - [ ] Make sure the tests for `videoPlayer` are passing.
 You can open the tests with `npm test`
-- [ ] Continue to use the `controllerAs` syntax for all directives.
-Refactor to `controllerAs` if you did not initially implement your `videoPlayer` in this way.

 ### Hook together the Video List and Video Player components

 Now it's time to make these two components interact.
+When you are finished with this section, the `videoList` component will be interactive, meaning that when you click on a video title, that video will be shown in the `videoPlayer` component.

 In most MVC architectures, sibling components should not directly access each other, so they need the help of a parent component to manage communication between them.
 In this case, `app` is the parent component for the sibling components `videoList` and `videoPlayer`.

 - [ ] Initialize the internal state of `app` to keep track of all the videos in the video list and the current video in the player.
 Pass this information down to its children components, `videoList` and `videoPlayer`.
 Continue to use the example data.
 - [ ] Devise a way to receive the result of a click event inside of a `videoListEntry` so that when a title is clicked, that video is displayed in the player.
-- [ ] Make sure all the active tests for `app` are passing.
+- [ ] Make sure all the tests for `app` are passing.
 You can open the tests with `npm test`
 - [ ] Continue to use the `controllerAs` syntax for all directives.
 Refactor to `controllerAs` if you did not initially implement your `app` in this way.

 ### Set up interactions with the YouTube API